 Digital Asset Management: Beyond AI

 Marketers and designers put assets into DAM systems, but rarely add the appropriate metadata to each piece of content they add.
 This is the main issue that AI integration within DAM systems are attempting to solve.
-Similarly to how DAM attempts to keep things effectively organised, AI-powered DAM systems add the data that humans skip, but machines require human input to keep assets organised.
+Similarly to how DAM attempts to keep things effectively organised, AI-powered Sitecore digital asset management systems add the data that humans skip, but machines require human input to keep assets organised.

 Additionally, system integrations that augment the metadata assigned to digital assets from business systems and tools add effective search capability and allow the assets to be surfaced more easily.
 For example, by using data from ERP or PIM systems and integrating it within the DAM adds rich product metadata to the digital assets created as part of the product marketing processes and ensures the asset is used correctly upstream.
 Having a DAM integrated with your business systems will add valuable business-centric data to your assets and using automation to ingest the assets will reduce the gaps in the rich metadata needed when manually uploading.